veramolabs/did-ens-spec/README.md

 If the network is omitted, the network defaults to mainnet, so a `did:ens:some.eth` is equivalent to `did:ens:mainnet:some.eth`.
 However, the canonical form is `did:ens:mainnet:some.eth`.

+> :warning: Issue [#2](https://github.com/veramolabs/did-ens-spec/issues/2): should we consider did:pkh as the canonical id?

 ENS names are first normalized, using a process called UTS-46 normalization.
 This ensures that upper- and lower-case names are treated equivalently, and that invalid characters are prohibited.

 ### Examples